 “It has jokes, of course, but unlike 'Marvel-esque' writing, they didn't give me emotional whiplash and didn't detract from actual important scenes.”

-“The performance in multiplayer is unacceptable for me.”
+“And an unacceptable performance in the multiplayer for me.”

 “There is a sufficient amount of lore and character development for my necromancer character.”